 IowaWatch has hosted public forums in various parts of the state to explore issues that have impact on Iowans.
 The first such forum, Critical Decisions about Elder Care, was held April 29, 2014, in Des Moines.
 A second forum, featuring the documentary Breaking the Cycle: Meth Addiction In The Heartland was held July 1, 2014, in Council Bluffs to discuss the effect of methamphetamine addiction on Iowa families.
 Subsequent forums on the Breaking the Cycle documentary were held Nov.
 19, 2014, in Des Moines and Nov.
 20, 2014, in Iowa City.
 A forum on how to keep young talent in Iowa was held on May 12, 2015, in Waterloo with The Courier newspapers, and on July 22, 2015, in Coralville with the Corridor Business Journal.
-A forum that explores whether or not boundaries should exist for free speech is being planned in Dubuque for October with The Telegraph Herald, Greater Dubuque Development Corp., Loras College and other potential partners.
+A forum that explores whether or not boundaries should exist for free speech is being planned in Dubuque for February 2016 with The Telegraph Herald, Greater Dubuque Development Corp., Loras College and other potential partners.

-Check back here for updates about the IowaWatch Connection.
+Check here for updates about the IowaWatch Connection.